PHT-Medic/documentation/pht_public_Documentation.md

 ### Installation

-Here is a short summary of some relevant steps for the station-setup.
+Here is a short summary of some relevant steps for the station-setup:

 #### Specify Public- / Private Key